 - between 8 and 10 kilometres wide.

-The chain runs in an east-west direction between the Rhône and the Durance rivers.
+The chain runs east-west between the Rhône and the Durance rivers.

-The highest points of the range are listed as a nature reserve where a number of rare species live, some of which were introduced in the 1980’s, including Bonelli’s eagles, Egyptian vultures and eagle owls.
+The highest points of the range are listed as a nature reserve where several rare species live.
+Some birds were introduced in the 1980s, including Bonelli’s eagles, Egyptian vultures and eagle owls.